 You will need around 5-6 shirts that will be worn on most days.
-The ideal fabric is an outstanding, lightweight and quick-drying polyester, merino or nylon which helps to keep far from moisture.
-A combination of short and long sheath shirts are recommended.
+The ideal fabric is an outstanding, lightweight, and quick-drying polyester, merino, or nylon which helps to keep far from moisture.
+A combination of short and long sheath shirts is recommended.

-As a general insurance, we recommend that you bring along some rain clothing, a hard shell jacket, north face make really good waterproof gear.
+As general insurance, we recommend that you bring along some rain clothing, a hard shell jacket, and a north face to make really good waterproof gear.
 It consists of a multi-layer formula for waterproof protection, moisture permeability, and durability.

 Underwear also needs to be breathable and moisture wicking so we recommend 5 pairs of sports underwear for men and sports underwear for women.

 You will need a good, wide peak trekking hat that offers protection from the sun.
-Best choices are ones that are lightweight, easy to pack and cover your neck.
+The best choices are lightweight, easy to pack and cover your neck.

 Light inner gloves can be used when the temperature is moderate.
 It is better than others as it performs intricate tasks such as tying shoelaces.

-It must be warm, waterproof and durable.
-It keeps your hands and toasty when in sub-zero temperature.
+It must be warm, waterproof, and durable.
+It keeps your hands toasty when in sub-zero temperature.

 Especially middle to lightweight hiking boot that offers ankle support and that has waterproof uppers.
-It allows your shoe to grip uneven surface and protect you on downhill slopes.
+It allows your shoe to grip uneven surfaces and protect you on downhill slopes.

 Good hiking socks should be breathable and moistness absorbing, so don’t choose anything made from cotton.
 Merino wool is our chosen material for trekking socks.

-Thermal socks are slightly thicker than standard trekking sock which is used for the colder condition.
-It has poor heat conduction, which causes them to heat up or cool down in an uneven manner.
+Thermal socks are slightly thicker than standard trekking sock which is used for colder condition.
+It has poor heat conduction, which causes them to heat up or cool down unevenly.

-Gaiters cover the ankle-high opening to your boots and are designed to prevent water, mud, rocks and basically anything else from getting into them.
+Gaiters cover the ankle-high opening to your boots and are designed to prevent water, mud, rocks, and anything else from getting into them.

 Bags and Backpacks

-If there is unavailable of porters on your trek, a good backpack with an opening at the top will be needed.
+If there are unavailable porters on your trek, a good backpack with an opening at the top will be needed.
 Any backpack which is 50-65L from either Osprey or Black Diamond should be perfect.

 You should also invest in a rain cover for your backpack or daypack.
-They have an elastic type drawcord around the outside which can be adjusted using a cord lock fastener.
-It keeps your gear dry on a very wet day or on a rainy day.
+They have an elastic-type drawcord around the outside which can be adjusted using a cord lock fastener.
+It keeps your gear dry on a very wet day or a rainy day.

-It helps to reduce the dust and grime that settle on inside of the sleeping bags.
-It makes comfortable, hygienic, and fit for use.
+It helps to reduce the dust and grime that settle inside the sleeping bags.
+It makes it comfortable, hygienic, and fit for use.
 It also helps to adjust the warmth without having to lug a heavily-stuffed.

 Earplugs are a good idea if you are a lighter sleeper.
-If you hate the snoring of fellow adventures than it easily helps to fall asleep.
+If you hate the snoring of fellow adventures then it easily helps to fall asleep.